puppetlabs/bolt/documentation/writing_yaml_plans.md

 }
 ```

-This Puppet language plan works as expected, whereas the YAML plan it was
+This Puppet language plan
-converted from fails.
-The failure stems from the `$facts`variable being resolved
+- Performs `apply_prep` on the target `localhost`.
+- Uses a Puppet `file` resource to write the OS family discovered from the Puppet `$facts` hash
+to a temporary file.
+- Reads the value written to the file and returns it.

-as a plan variable, instead of being evaluated as part of compiling the manifest
-code in an `apply`block.
+Trying to access `$facts['os']['family']` in a YAML plan would fail because Bolt would try to resolve `$facts` as a plan variable instead of evaluating it as manifest code in an `apply` block.

 ### Dependency order